jhipster/jhipster-devbox/README.md

   - Run your database from Docker.
 For example, with MySQL use `docker-compose -f src/main/docker/mysql.yml up`
   - In your application, don't forget to edit your `application-dev.yml` and `application-prod.yml` files so you have the correct connection setup for your database server
 - Use the JHipster tools
-  - Running `mvn` will run your JHipster application on port `8080`.
+  - Running `./mvnw` will run your JHipster application on port `8080`.
 As this port is forwarded to your host, you can also use `http://localhost:8080` on your host machine
   - Running `gulp` will launch your AngularJS front-end with BrowserSync on port `9000`: it is also forwarded to your host, so you can also use `http://localhost:9000` on your host machine